rouvinerh/tp/docs/DeveloperGuide.md

 2. In each loop, `Output.printGymStationPrompt()` is used to print the prompt for the user, and user input is retrieved.

 3. User input is passed to `Validation.splitAndValidateGymStationInput()`, which as the name suggests, splits and validates the parameters from the user.
 Parameters are extracted using `extractSubstringFromSpecificIndex()` using the different flags.
-    - If there is insufficient input, it throws an `InsufficientInput` exception.
-    - If any invalid input is found, it throws an `InvalidInput` exception.

 4. After splitting the input, the weights specified is validated via `Validation.validateWeightsArray()`.
-    - If any invalid input is found, it throws an `InvalidInput` exception.

 5. After all parameters are validated, it is passed to `Gym.addStation()` to add a `GymStation` object to the existing `Gym` object.
 The `GymStation` object is appended to an `ArrayList<GymStation>` variable.

 6. Steps 2 to 4 repeat until all stations have been added.